-Ripple Typeface Project Type Typography Team Members None Overview The goal of this project was to...
+Ripple Typeface Project Type Typography Team Members Solo Project Overview The goal of this project was...

 The goal of this project was to create my own proprietary typeface from sketches and turning that into an active Open Type Font that can be used on other platforms such as Adobe InDesign and Illustrator.
 The idea was to dive deeper into understanding the foundation of typographic design.
 Ripple is a dynamic and playful font that explores these elements and heightens the experience.

 To begin this process, first I needed to do research on different classifications types of typography and the differences that make each one unique.
 I started with uppercase letters and then completed the typeface at a later date with lowercase and punctuation.
 I took inspiration from the transitional type family, Baskerville, because of its high contrast, generous proportions, legibility, and refined beauty.
 I wanted to combine Baskerville with a whimsical accent of my own creation.